jhsieh731/cs262_wire_protocol/README.md

 - `_create_response_content()`: Generates response content based on the received request, integrating database operations.
 - `process_request()`: Processes and validates incoming requests, ensuring data consistency.

+### Custom Protocol

+Our protocol listifies a given dictionary and sets a pre-defined order in which fields will show up.
+This reduces the size of the request by about 25% compared to JSON.
+We measured this by looking at the worst response that has to be loaded, load_page_data_r, which takes ~330B in custom method and ~430 in json.
+We basically serialized and deserialized by implementing glorified str() and eval().

 ## GUI Implementation

 ### ClientGUI Class